 - It’s low pressure.
 I’ve never got on with IM.
 Too much pressure: a message comes in and you’ve got to bloody reply to it right there and then.
 Twitter’s totally different.
 Messages flow by, addressed only approximately (to a group of followers) and replying is 100% optional.
 In fact, I’d say that Twitter is close to the optimal contemporary comms platform, shaped to fit modern life perfectly.

 - It’s entertaining.
 I follow two kinds of Twitterers: funny ones and interesting ones.
 I laugh out loud half a dozen times per day.
 I select Twitterers who amuse me and drop the ones who don’t.
-And people make an effort: being funny is a critical community.
+And people make an effort: being funny is a critical faculty.

 Rory wrote his own blog entry about this here.